-With unmanaged (native) C++, you can compile your application as managed code with the /clr option, but mark sections of your code with #pragma (native).
+With Visual C++, you can compile your application as managed code with the /clr option, but mark sections of your code with #pragma (native).
 The compiler generates native code for any methods defined in the #pragma section.
-DevPartner does not support mixedmode C++ files.
-When profiling a program that includes a C++ file with both managed and unmanaged (native) sections, DevPartner collects coverage data only for the managed code portions, not the native code portions from #pragma.
-To collect data for unmanaged C++ code, place the unmanaged code in a separate file and instrument it, as described in "Collecting Data for Unmanaged Code" on page 139.
+DevPartner does not support mixed-mode C++ files.
+When you attempt to profile a program that includes both managed and unmanaged sections, DevPartner collects coverage data only for the managed code portions, not the unmanaged code portions.
+To collect data for unmanaged C++ code, place the unmanaged code in a separate file and instrument it, as described in "Collecting Data for Unmanaged Code" on page 142.